OracleMichael/OIC101/README.md

 ## **STEP 3**: Integrations

 An **Integration** describes a process flow that performs a group of functions.
 Integrations can be triggered either by an application or by a schedule, called **Application-Driven Orchestrations** and **Scheduled Orchestrations** respectively.
-Integrations that are app-driven always use a defined connection that is configured as a trigger.
+There are four other types of integrations, but these two are the most commonly used.
+Integrations that are **app-driven** always use a defined connection that is configured as a trigger.
 Let's say that the connection is a Salesforce connection.
 Then in the integration, you would define the trigger to look for some kind of signal or API call, for instance when a contact is created in Salesforce.
 After some configuration on the Salesforce end, the integration will trigger whenever a contact is created in Salesforce.
-On the other hand, integrations that are scheduled rely on some schedule that will trigger the integration based on a frequency, for instance every day or every hour.
-This is more often used on a "gather-bulk-data" basis than a "one-action-one-trigger" basis, for instance moving all the logs between five minutes ago and last week to a backup server.
+On the other hand, integrations that are **scheduled** rely on some schedule that will trigger the integration based on a frequency, for instance every day or every hour.
+This is more often used on a "gather-bulk-data" basis than a "one-action-one-trigger" basis, for instance moving all the logs between five minutes ago and last week to a backup server every week.

 ### Creating an integration
 Remember to ***FREQUENTLY SAVE YOUR INTEGRATIONS***.
 There will only be an initial and final reminder to save in this workshop; OIC does not have an "autosave" feature for connections or integrations.